Ezequiel Tovar Preview, Player Props: Rockies vs. Braves

-The Colorado Rockies, including Ezequiel Tovar (batting .268 in his past 10 games, with a double, two home runs, three walks and eight RBI), take on starting pitcher Charlie Morton and the Atlanta Braves at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies and Ezequiel Tovar (.366 slugging percentage over his past 10 games, including two homers), take on starter Darius Vines and the Atlanta Braves at Coors Field, Wednesday at 8:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Braves.
+In his previous game he had a hitless performance (0-for-4) against the Braves.

 Ezequiel Tovar Game Info & Props vs. the Braves